Originally published April 2015 // Updated February 2021

 2. Ribbon Wands

-Also known as streamer or wedding wands, these make a fun and festive way to head off toward your honeymoon!
+Also known as streamers or wedding wands, these make a fun and festive way to head off toward your honeymoon!
 They are completely customizable with color, size, and length.
 They are a fun bonus wedding favor for your guests!

 Consider these popular ribbon wand ideas:

 You could also use a twist on this with customized mini flags or pennants.
-The options literally are endless in this category!
+The options literally are endless in this category.

 Lavender send-offs are so romantic!
 Just fill little sachets with the sweet aroma of delicate purple lavender blooms.
 It makes the air smell amazing!
 They’re soft and blow away nicely in the breeze.